Quantum discord and steering in top quarks at the LHC

-The spin quantum state of $t\bar{t}$ for fixed energy and direction is described by the spin density matrix $\rho(M_{t\bar{t}},\hat{k})$, computed here through leading-order (LO) QCD perturbation theory since it provides simple and accurate results~\cite{Bernreuther2004,Uwer2005,Baumgart2013,Afik2021,Fabbrichesi2021,Severi2022,Aoude2022,Afik2022}.
-Typical orthonormal basis used to characterize the vectors $\mathbf{B}^{\pm}$ and the matrix $\mathbf{C}$ are the helicity ($\{\hat{k},\hat{n},\hat{r}\}$, with $\hat{n}$ perpendicular to the scattering plane) and beam ($\{\hat{x},\hat{y},\hat{z}\}$, with $\hat{z}=\hat{p}$ along the initial beam) basis, schematically depicted in left and right Fig.~\ref{fig:TotalBasis}.
-A comprehensive introduction to the physics of the $t\bar{t}$ quantum state through a quantum information approach is presented in Ref.~\cite{Afik2022}, including the formalism behind this work.
+The $t\bar{t}$ spin-quantum state for fixed energy and direction is described by the density matrix $\rho(M_{t\bar{t}},\hat{k})$, computed here through leading-order (LO) QCD perturbation theory since it provides simple and accurate results~\cite{Bernreuther2004,Uwer2005,Baumgart2013,Afik2021,Fabbrichesi2021,Severi2022,Aoude2022,Afik2022}.
+The $t$,$\bar{t}$ spins are evaluated in their respective rest frames, where they are well defined as $\rho(M_{t\bar{t}},\hat{k})$ has fixed momentum~\cite{Czachor1997,Gingrich2002,Peres2004}.
+Typical orthonormal basis used to characterize the vectors $\mathbf{B}^{\pm}$ and the matrix $\mathbf{C}$ are the helicity ($\{\hat{k},\hat{n},\hat{r}\}$, with $\hat{n}$ perpendicular to the scattering plane) and beam ($\{\hat{x},\hat{y},\hat{z}\}$, with $\hat{z}=\hat{p}$ along the initial beam) basis, depicted in left and right Fig.~\ref{fig:TotalBasis}, respectively.
+A comprehensive introduction to $t\bar{t}$ physics through a quantum information approach is presented in Ref.~\cite{Afik2022}, including the formalism behind this work.